 TGm Editor: Please add the following at the end of the 2nd paragraph in this section (REVmd D1.0, P1944L8):

 ….
 In addition, the AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Beacon frames or DMG Beacon frames.
-[1293, 1294]
+[1293, 1294]An AP advertising a complete list of nontransmitted BSSID profiles shall set the Complete List Of NonTxBSSID Profiles field of Extended Capabilities element to 1.
+An AP may include Active BSSID Count element (see 9.4.2.217a (Active BSSID Count element)) in its Beacon frame or DMG Beacon frame or Probe Response frame to indicate the number of active BSSIDs in the multiple BSSID set.

+Note – A non-AP STA can send a Probe Request frame to an AP to gather information about all BSSIDs in the multiple BSSID set when the AP advertises partial list of nontransmitted BSSID profiles.

 TGm Editor: Please add the following at the end of the 3rd paragraph in this section (REVmd D1.0, P1944L24):

 … If any of the optional elements are not present in a nontransmitted BSSID profile, the corresponding values are the element values of the transmitted BSSID.
-[1298]
+[1298]An exception to this is when the AP has indicated that a nontransmitted BSSID does not inherit an element from the transmitted BSSID by including a corresponding null element in the nontransmitted BSSID profile for that BSS.
+A null element is an element in which the Information field is absent (see 9.4.2.1 (General)) and the Length field is set to 0 when the Element ID Extension field is absent or set to 1 when the Element ID Extension field is present.

 Multiple BSSID element